Colorado Landscaping at its best! Proudly serving Castle Rock, Denver, Colorado Springs, and many more Colorado communities.

 To give you an idea of the color and texture you can achieve with xeriscaping, we’ve included different types of xeriscape plants that do well in Colorado.

-• Flowers – Prairie coneflower, globe thistle, Arizona blanket flower, trumpet flower, Jupiter’s beard, rocky mountain beardtongue.
-In truth there are dozens of different annual and perennial options.
+• Flowers – Prairie coneflower, globe thistle, Arizona blanket flower, trumpet flower, Jupiter’s beard, Rocky Mountain beardtongue.
+In truth, there are dozens of different annual and perennial options.

 • Grasses– Blue fescue, June grass, blue grass, buffalograss, little bluestem, sideoats grama, sand love grass.

-• Shrubs – Sage, saltbrush, yucca, rocky mountain juniper, peashrub, yucca.
+• Shrubs – Sage, saltbrush, yucca, Rocky Mountain juniper, peashrub, yucca.

-• Lawn Grasses – Some HOAs do not allow for Xeriscaping, so choose a drought tolerant Colorado Bluegrass or other drought tolerant grass species for minimum watering needs.
+• Lawn Grasses – Some HOAs do not allow for Xeriscaping, so choose a drought-tolerant Colorado Bluegrass or other drought-tolerant grass species for minimum watering needs.

 • Lawn Alternative – Lawns are one of the worst water guzzlers.
 Consider replacing thirsty non-native grass with a lawn alternative seed mix.
 Alternative lawn seed mix requires little supplemental water and includes clovers, wild grasses, and more.
-While not a traditional lawn, alternative lawn mix is green, lush, and provides a great place for kids to play.
+While not a traditional lawn, the alternative lawn mix is green, lush, and provides a great place for kids to play.

 Try Xeriscaping Today